JanPoonthong/dotflies/learn.md

 Good color: #1E90FF, #c6faf1

 ### October 10, 2020
-git add -u: Only add modify file not the untrack files
+Git: git add -u: Only add modify file not the untrack files
+Vim: :term open a terminal to open the program